-A cleaning or janitorial service will need to cover a range of business exposures.
-Your package may include some or all of the following:
+A cleaning or janitorial service will need to cover a range of different business exposures.
+And since cleaning services come in all different shapes and sizes, your policy may need to be different than the next business’ policy.
+Generally speaking, your package may include some or all of the following:

-Another risk is employee theft, as workers have access to customer equipment and property.
-The employee might be responsible for the crime, but you could be held responsible for the loss.
+Then there’s the risk of employee theft.
+Workers on the job will have access to customer equipment and property.
+If an employee is responsible for a crime, you could be held responsible for the loss.

-The right insurance program will protect you against these concerns and give you the janitorial and cleaning business insurance coverage you need to protect your business investment.
+The right insurance program will protect you against concerns like these, and many more, and give you the janitorial and cleaning business insurance coverage you need to protect your business investment.

-All janitorial insurance programs will start with a general liability policy, and it is important to know about the care, custody and control exclusion.
-Simply, the exclusion reads that the carrier is not responsible for damage to the personal property of others which is in the care, custody or control of the insured.
+All janitorial insurance programs will start with a general liability policy, and it’s important to know about the care, custody, and control exclusion.
+Simply put, the exclusion says that the carrier is not responsible for damage to the personal property of others which is in the care, custody, or control of the insured.
 This is especially important to those in janitorial and house cleaning businesses because almost everything they do involves working on the property of others.

 Whether you need professional liability depends on the nature of your business.
-If you confine your activities to straightforward janitorial and cleaning work you probably do not need this coverage.
-If you give your customers advice on what to clean, how to clean it or when to clean it, then professional liability insurance will protect you if your advice turns out to be wrong and your customer suffers a monetary loss.
+If all you do is simple, straightforward janitorial and cleaning work, you probably don’t need this coverage.
+If you give your customers advice on what to clean, how to clean it, or when to clean it, then professional liability insurance will protect you if your advice turns out to cause damage and your customer loses money.

-Whether you need the protection of professional liability is an important topic to cover with the insurance agent designing your commercial cleaning insurance program.
+Whether you need the protection of professional liability is an important topic, so make sure you discuss it in full with your insurance agent.

-Your cleaning business insurance and bonding plan must match the specific risks you face.
+It’s important that your cleaning business insurance and bonding plan match the specific risks you face.

-For example, if you are in the house cleaning business, you have some business risks that are unique to your line of work.
-You might be responsible for washing dishes or cleaning chandeliers.
-You and any staff members you hire may have access to personal possessions and valuables belonging to home owners.
-Additionally, certain employers may require that you and your employees be bonded as an additional precaution.
+For example, in your line of work you might be responsible for washing dishes or cleaning chandeliers.
+You and any staff members you hire may have access to a homeowner’s personal possessions and valuables.
+Plus, some employers may require that you and your employees are bonded as an additional precaution.
 You will need a cleaning service insurance policy that matches your business risks and concerns.

-Likewise, if you clean carpets, you will need a carpet cleaning business insurance policy that provides the right professional protection for you.
-You will also want to ensure that you and your employees are aware of the care, custody and control exclusion in a general liability policy, as your insurance company will not cover damage you cause to the carpets you are entrusted to clean.
+Likewise, if you clean carpets, you’ll need a carpet cleaning business insurance policy that provides the right protection specifically for those risks.
+You will also want to make sure your employees are aware of the care, custody, and control exclusion in a general liability policy, since your insurance company won’t cover damage you cause to any carpets you’re hired to clean.